 Members of the data sciences community are woven tightly into the fabric of the Broad.
 They play prominent roles in the Institute’s programs, platforms, and initiatives.
 A few examples:

 - Cancer Program: The Broad Cancer Program’s many data scientists form the backbone of several large teams, including the Cancer Data Science, Cancer Genome Computational Analysis, and Connectivity Map groups.
-These teams develop, build, and maintain a variety of tools and resources for analyzing a wide variety of high-throughput screening results and cancer genome data.
+These teams develop, build, and maintain a variety of tools and resources for analyzing a wide variety of high-throughput screening results and cancer genome data, such as the Cancer Dependency Map portal and Drug Repurposing Hub.
 Many of these tools are available on the Broad's Data, Software and Tools page.

-- Epigenomics Program: The Broad Epigenomics Program includes robust computational and software engineering efforts responsible for developing tools and generating data geared toward understanding how the genome is regulated.
+- Epigenomics Program: The Broad Epigenomics Program includes robust computational and software engineering efforts responsible for developing tools and generating data for understanding how the genome is regulated.

 - LIMS and Analytics: The LIMS and Analytics group develops and maintains information and reporting systems that support the Broad Genomics Platform’s daily activities.